Psychology Ocr Past Papers Gcse

 • Attachment: This topic focuses on the development of attachment in infancy, exploring different attachment styles (e.g., secure, insecure-avoidant, insecure-resistant) and their long-term effects.
 Bowlby's theory of attachment and Ainsworth's Strange Situation are key concepts.
 Past papers often require you to apply these theories to case studies or real-life examples.

-• Psychopathology: This section delves into different psychological disorders, such as phobias, depression, and obsessive-compulsive disorder (OCD).
+• Psychopathology: This section gets into different psychological disorders, such as phobias, depression, and obsessive-compulsive disorder (OCD).
 Understanding the symptoms, causes, and treatments of these disorders is vital.
 You will likely encounter questions requiring you to evaluate different therapeutic approaches or analyze case studies of individuals with psychological disorders.

 Effective Strategies for Using OCR GCSE Psychology Past Papers